selecsosi/sqlalchemy-fsm/README.md

         def do_two(self, instance, value):
             instance.side_effect = "published from draft"

-If calling publish() succeeds without raising an exception, the state field will be changed, but not written to the database.
+If calling `published.set()` succeeds without raising an exception, the state field will be changed, but not written to the database.

-    from sqlalchemy_fsm import can_proceed

     def publish_view(request, post_id):
         post = get_object__or_404(BlogPost, pk=post_id)
-        if not can_proceed(post.publish):
+        if not post.published.can_proceed():
              raise Http404;

-        post.publish()
+        post.published.set()
         post.save()
         return redirect('/')

-If your given function requires arguments to validate, you need to include them when calling can_proceed as well as including them when you call the function normally.
-Say publish() required a date for some reason:
+If your given function requires arguments to validate, you need to include them when calling `can_proceed` as well as including them when you call the function normally.
+Say `publish.set()` required a date for some reason:

-    if not can_proceed(post.publish, the_date):
+    if not post.published.can_proceed(the_date):
         raise Http404
     else:
         post.publish(the_date)

-If your code needs to know the state model is currently in, you can call the is_current() function.
+If your code needs to know the state model is currently in, you can just call the main function function.

-    if is_current(post.delete):
+    if post.deleted():
         raise Http404

 If you require some conditions to be met before changing state, use the